 What Are The Side Effects Of ESG Right After The Procedure?

 Some of the side effects may be due to the use of general anesthesia during the ESG procedure and can include nausea and vomiting.
 These normally subside within a day or two.
 Other side effects may include some mild cramping, heartburn, reflux (including burping), and lethargy.
-Your doctor may prescribe medication for you to take to alleviate cramping and reflux which in turn can contribute to the feeling of lethargy so resting as much as you can is recommended.
+Your doctor may prescribe medication for you to take to alleviate cramping and reflux, which in turn can contribute to the feeling of lethargy.
+It is recommended that you rest as much as you can.

 Can ESG Be Reversed?

-Endoscopic sleeve gastroplasty is considered a permanent revision to the stomach.
-The sutures used during the procedure are made from polypropylene and do not dissolve.
+Doctors consider endoscopic sleeve gastroplasty a permanent revision to the stomach.
+They use sutures made from polypropylene during the procedure, and these sutures do not dissolve.